Religious Freedom Attorney for Ohio Cases

 Over the years, courts have used different tests in Establishment Clause cases, depending on context.
 The most common (and perhaps most controversial) comes from Lemon v.
 Kurtzman, 403 U.S. 602 (1971).
 Known as the Lemon test, it asks whether a challenged government action: (1) has a secular purpose; (2) has a primary effect that neither advances nor hinders religion; or, (3) fosters “excessive entanglement” within religion.
 A government regulation that runs afoul of any of the three violates the Establishment Clause.

 Establishment Clause violations arise in any number of ways.
 Some examples include school prayer, government displays of religious symbols, and the use of public money to directly or indirectly benefit a religious organization.
-The best way to determine whether the government has violated the Establishment Clause is by consulting an Ohio civil rights lawyer.
+The best way to determine whether the government has violated the Establishment Clause is by consulting a religious freedom lawyer.

 The Free Exercise Clause is a distinct right within the First Amendment.
 It concerns the right to practice one’s religion without undue government interference.

 In general, the Free Exercise Clause protects the right to hold any religious beliefs one chooses—or the right to hold none at all.
 It bars government from regulating anyone’s religious beliefs, from compelling anyone to claim or disclaim a religious belief, or from punishing anyone for their sincerely held religious beliefs.
 This freedom extends not only to majority religious, but to those with unorthodox religious beliefs as well.

 The free exercise of religion applies to more than just belief.
 It also protects religious practices, although there are some limitations.
 Laws impacting religious practices are permissible if they are generally applicable to the public, not intended to target religion, and are otherwise rational.
 See Employment Division, Department of Human Resources of Oregon v.
 Smith, 494 U.S. 872 (1990).
 For instance, a state may enforce a law against murder, even if someone claims that human sacrifice is a tenet of their religion.
 More realistically, the Supreme Court has held that a state could ban drug use, even though it impaired the ability of a Native American to use peyote as a religious sacrament.